1. Enhancing Leadership Team Performance

 2. Enhancing Board Effectiveness and Performance

 Highly performing Boards are critical to ensuring effective organizational governance in todays’ complex world and there is always an opportunity to enhance their effectiveness.
 Effective and high performing Boards are very clear on their role, have the right people on the Board and have effective and efficient meetings that focus on the right agenda items.
-The Enhancing Board Effectiveness and Performance Program improves Board performance by ensuring clarity of purpose, operational effectiveness, and building an environment of trust and openness where Board members are comfortable challenging each other in a positive supportive manner.
+The Enhancing Board Effectiveness and Performance Program workshop improves Board performance by ensuring clarity of purpose, operational effectiveness, and building an environment of trust and openness where Board members are comfortable challenging each other in a positive supportive manner.

 The process starts with collecting data about your Board performance.

-Board members complete a Board Effectiveness and Performance Questionnaire that provides a baseline of the Board’s current performance and identifies areas for improvement.
+Board members complete a Board Effectiveness Questionnaire that provides a baseline of the Board’s current performance and identifies areas for improvement.
 This combined with one-on-one interviews with Board members establishes priorities for attention during the workshop.